10 Tips to reduce brush marks

 Here are 10 tips to reduce brush marks when painting furniture:

 1. Use a good quality paint, such as the Vintage Paint range.
-Vintage Paint has self-leveling ingredients that will help your finish to smooth out evenly.
+Vintage Paint contains self-levelling ingredients that help your finish smooth out evenly.

-2. Use a good quality synethic brush.
-Natural bristle brushes, which are often used for chalk paint, will give your finish a rougher texture.
+2. Use a good quality synthetic brush.
+Natural bristle brushes, often used for chalk paint, can leave a rougher texture.

 3. Prepare your surface carefully.
-Lightly sand with 120 grit sandpaper to smooth it out, fill any unwanted scratches etc with wood filler, give it a really good clean with detergent, and rinse well.
+Lightly sand with 120 grit sandpaper to smooth it out, fill any scratches with wood filler, clean thoroughly with detergent, and rinse well.

-5. If necessary, thin out the paint slightly so it will flow better and dry slower.
+5. If necessary, thin out the paint slightly so it flows better and dries slower, giving you more working time.

-7. Avoid overloading your brush and applying the paint too thickly.
-It is better to paint in thin, even coats if you want a smooth finish.
+7. Avoid overloading your brush or applying the paint too thickly.
+Thin, even coats give the smoothest finish.

-8. Keep an eye open for drips and edge buildup and remove quickly.
+8. Watch for drips or edge buildup and remove them quickly.